cookiewang/ultiUserBlogs/README.md

 go to public website below to see the blogs https://guangxingfirstproject.appspot.com/blog
 ### Step One
-login if you're an existing user or sign up as an new user
+login if you're an existing user or sign up as an new user at https://guangxingfirstproject.appspot.com/signup
 ### Step Two
 After login, you can create a new blog at https://guangxingfirstproject.appspot.com/blog/newpost
 ### Step Three